 - If you are buying the handle yourself, measure the door thickness (standard 35–45 mm) and the spindle cross-section (usually 8 × 8 mm).

-- For backplate handles, measure the centre distance (from spindle centre to keyhole centre): typically 72 or 90 mm.
+- For backplate handles, measure the centre distance (from spindle centre to keyhole centre): 72 or 90 mm.

 - If the handle is on the front door, make sure you have the key and access from both sides.